Wylkon/CSS3-ROCKS/README.md

 CSS3-ROCKS
 ==========

-Create powerful apps with just HTML5, CSS3.
+Create powerful apps with just HTML5 and CSS3.
 ------------------------------------------------------------

 CSS3-ROCKS is a CSS3 template with all tags for css3, and have a support for mobile WebKit browsers like iPhone, Nexus One, and Palm Pre.